 But if everyone has Malassezia, why do some people have more dandruff than others?

-What can we do to get rid of dandruff?
+What can we do to get rid of it?

-Well, many cases of dandruff can be treated just by shampooing every day with a gentle anti-fungal shampoo.
-This will reduce oiliness and keep dead skin cells from building up.
-Look for shampoo containing one of the following ingredients pyrithione zinc, salicylic acid, selenium sulphide.
-But remember not everything works for every person, so you may need to experiment until you find the one that works for You.
-If the problem persists, please visit your doctor.
+Well, many cases of dandruff can be treated just by shampooing every day with a gentle anti-fungal shampoo, this will reduce oiliness and keep dead skin cells from building up.
+Look for shampoo containing one of the following ingredients pyrithione zinc, salicylic acid, selenium Sulphide.
+But remember not everything works for every person, so you may need to experiment until you find the one that works for You and if the problem persists, please visit your doctor.

 Scientists are investigating if there’s any benefit to our relationship with Malassezia.
 They hypothesize that dandruff, which can be uncomfortable and embarrassing for us, creates a reliable, oily food source for the yeast.
 But dandruff isn’t contagious or a great threat to our health.
 And Malassezia seem to excel at defending their territory which is our skin, from other more harmful microbes like Staphylococcus aureus.

-So this was all about dandruff, if you have any questions, suggestions regarding the topic then do comment and for more such articles check out our website medicoved
+So this was all about dandruff, if you have any questions, suggestions regarding the topic then do comment and for more such articles check out our website.